The 8 Regions Of Northern Italy

 Trieste – a city I have flown to for access to Slovenia and also Istria in Northern Croatia.
 Trieste looks out over the blue Adriatic, white limestone cliffs and green hills.
 The city’s main squares are lined with spectacular neoclassical buildings, and the much-photographed canal has an endless number of cafes and restaurants.

-1. Friuli Venezia Giulia overlooks the Adriatic Sea and is surrounded by high mountains
+Friuli Venezia Giulia overlooks the Adriatic Sea and is surrounded by high mountain

-4. The Carnia & Julian Alps – mountain sceneries of the Eastern Dolomites are truly spectacular in addition to the lakes and valleys.
+The Carnia & Julian Alps – mountain sceneries of the Eastern Dolomites are spectacular as well as the lakes & valleys.

 Ideal for a seaside or walking holiday, the region enjoys a mild climate in winter with the capital being Genoa.

-I visited Genoa a few years back and had the pleasure of an afternoon and evening in the city prior to heading off on a cruise ship the following day.
-The city is Italies largest sea port and an incredibly important gateway to the Mediterranean for many holidaymakers.
+I visited Genoa a few years back and had the pleasure of an afternoon and evening in the city before heading off on a cruise ship the following day.
+The city is Italy’s largest seaport and an incredibly important gateway to the Mediterranean for many holidaymakers.
 It also boasts a pretty old harbour, a popular aquarium and also a lovely historic city centre comprising a labyrinth of narrow alleyways and the Cathedral of San Lorenzo known locally as the Duomo di Genova.

-Many visitors including those I travelled with often take the trip 15 miles journey south by land or boat down to Portofino which is an exclusive town well known for its pastel coloured houses, small port and pretty bays.
+Many visitors including those I travelled with often take the trip 15 miles journey south by land or boat down to Portofino which is an exclusive town well known for its pastel-coloured houses, a small port and pretty bays.
 It is a great lunch stop on a day excursion!

 Lombardy – an urban region with so much to enjoy for the culture lover.
 The capital of Lombardy is the sensational city of Milan.

-Back in 2001 I visited Milan for a couple of nights to take in a football match at the San Siro Stadium – one of the world’s greatest football stadia.
-As a sports fan that was something special to see your little team – Ipswich Town – play a competitive match against one of footballs powerhouses – we got thrashed but who cares !
+Back in 2001, I visited Milan for a couple of nights to take in a football match at the San Siro Stadium – one of the world’s greatest football stadia.
+As a sports fan that was something special to see your little team – Ipswich Town – play a competitive match against one of the football’s powerhouses – we got thrashed but who cares!

 Piedmont or Piemonte in Italian is perhaps more of a winter region considering its impressive mountain landscapes.
 The capital of this region is Turin.

-4. Novara and Vercelli – Expanses of water and rice paddies, long rows of poplars and old farmhouses make up the typical scenery of the plains
+Novara and Vercelli – Expanses of water and rice paddies, long rows of poplars and old farmhouses make up the typical scenery of the plains.

-5. Lake Maggiore is a popular tourist resort, including Stresa and the Borromean Islands
+Lake Maggiore is a popular tourist resort, including Stresa and the Borromean Islands.

 Trentino Alto Adige